janomach/the-hardisc/README.md

 ## Contributing
 We highly appreciate your intention to improve the Hardisc.
-If you want to contribute, create your own branch to commit your changes and then open a [Pull Request](https://github.com/janomach/the-hardisc/pulls).
+If you want to contribute, create your branch to commit your changes and open a [Pull Request](https://github.com/janomach/the-hardisc/pulls).
 If you have questions about the architecture or want to discuss improvements, please create a new thread in the [Discussions](https://github.com/janomach/the-hardisc/discussions) tab.

 ## License